catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-add better sections improve lyrtics song für liam add guitar and lyrics to drums why is xbox loaded first ..? right click: delete, make 1st alternate, duplciate r8 clcik on current selected changes also values make sure 3 ps3 retails can be imported separately update default (update DB template) save descrption in xml per each option at import and move announce if moving game relevant files(songs.psarc etc make sure songs.psarc and cache,psarc are also saved
+add better sections improve lyrtics song für liam add guitar and lyrics to drums why is xbox loaded first ..? r8 clcik on current selected changes also values update default (update DB template) save descrption in xml per each option right click:  make 1st alternate, dynamic dd to grops (try, play, etc)

+duplicate bug
+where are covers in standardiz or cache

 ## done:
-(prev release)[-] if no db announce
-[-] show only a connectivityx issusue mss and then a red sentence [-] improved the dB defaulting if missing
-[-] improved load retaild DB finding the right files [-] added Ps3 to imported retails songs directly from the ps3 and all other saved locations incl multiple ps3 versions [-] updated creation of profile with newly added description and sorting fields [-] made the load/read at open dlcmanager window of config param faster [-] adding new profiles copies Current Profile or Default [-] ADD pack folder as import location
-[-] fix 2 retails imported
-[-] dont show mss if zero retail songs to be deleted [-] update version&dbtemplate
+(prev release)
+[-] repack of songs.psarc works as proof of concept (PC; wo non retail songs i.e. rs2012,rs2012 dlcs) [-] at import and move announce if moving game relevant files(songs.psarc etc [-] make sure songs.psarc and cache,psarc are also saved [-] dont show rocksmith missing if mising then found [-] add ms access plugin sielnt mode if existing in external tools [-] add name of current selected by rights click song in main db [-] add path in the toltip as field to small
+[-] make sure 3 ps3 retails can be imported separately [-] right click: delete,  duplciate, Add to grops (try, play, etc) [-] add and start access db plugin	q if missing

 # Version History(release date):
 	0.1(12.08.2014) prototype,